ectorr01/YOLOv8-Video-Detection/README.md

-# 📌 README: Count Unique People in a Video using YOLOv8
+# 📌Count Unique People in a Video using YOLOv8

 ## 🎯 Objective